cjsauer/brand-flakes/README.md

 You can run the tests for both apps by changing to their respective `app/` directories and running `gagarin`.

 To build the main `brand-flakes.js` script and its dependencies into one minified file, run `gulp build`.
 This task outputs the minified file into `apps/brand-flakes/app/public/brand-flakes.min.js`.
 From their it will be served for public consumption.

+As a convenience, you can also run `gulp build --watch` and gulp will watch for any changes to the files in the `src/` directory, triggering a rebuild automatically.